Russian propaganda video from 2018 shows nukes hitting Florida - NewsBreak

 PANAMA CITY, Fla. ( WMBB ) — A video from 2018 is resurfacing on social media after Russia’s Dictator, Vladimir Putin, ordered his nuclear forces into “special combat readiness,” on Sunday.

-In the video, Putin claims that the country has an “invincible” nuclear-powered cruise missile that is capable of striking any place on the planet.Panama City Beach business owner escapes Ukraine
+In the video, Putin claims that the country has an “invincible” nuclear-powered cruise missile that is capable of striking any place on the planet.Florida business owner walks 3 days to escape Ukraine

 The animated video that accompanied the threat showed missiles raining down on what appears to be Florida.